The Sinclair Method for Alcohol Addiction

-The Sinclair Method has shown a 78% long-term effectiveness rate3 in clinical studies, significantly more than most mainstream approaches to alcohol treatment.
-While there are some people for whom TSM doesn’t work, most people find that the Sinclair Method is one of the strongest options out there.
+The Sinclair Method has shown a 78% long-term effectiveness rate in clinical studies, significantly more than most mainstream approaches to alcohol treatment.
+While there are some people for whom TSM doesn’t work, overall the Sinclair Method is one of the strongest options out there for alcohol recovery.

 The Sinclair Method is already widely prescribed in several European countries.
-And although still comparatively rare in the US, more and more doctors are willing to prescribe naltrexone for alcohol addiction.
+And although it is less common in the US, more and more doctors are willing to prescribe naltrexone for alcohol addiction.

 Several factors may be limiting the wider embrace of TSM in the United States.
 Among these are the widespread belief that abstinence is the only solution, stigma around alcoholism which hinders open discussion, and reluctance among some to take medication for this issue.
 It can also be hard for some people to find a doctor nearby who knows about the Sinclair Method.
 This is a major reason why Ria offers treatment via telemedicine—to make TSM easier to access.

 Aside from this, as Dr. John Mendelson explains, changes in medicine simply take time.
 But as the evidence continues to grow, TSM is slowly but surely gaining a following in the USA.

 On the Sinclair Method, as long as you continue to take naltrexone as directed, it is possible to relearn to drink moderately.
 This is a major reason why many people choose TSM: It helps you reset your relationship with alcohol and regain choice.
 That said, many people who stick with the Sinclair Method for long enough report a total loss of interest in alcohol.
 Around one quarter of those on TSM become completely abstinent from drinking.3